practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 2025-11-13: work in progress:

-- TBD: diagram of the map coloring problem of Germany-benchmark with Prolog systems + the C++ program
 - TBD: do an ECLiPSe version of _random_streams_for_perf_stats.pl_ (don't use .pl --> Perl 5)
 - TBD: full ECLiPSe program? --> _random_bitstring_and_flexible_password_generator.pl_ (don't use .pl --> Perl 5)

 # Prolog